MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Scanner diagnostics tool improvements

-With the upgrade to version 2.10.43.0, running the [Start-AIPScannerDiagnostics](/powershell/module/azureinformationprotection/start-aipscannerdiagnostics) cmdlet with the **Verbose** parameter prints the last 10 errors from the scanner log.
+With the upgrade to version 2.11.53.0, running the [Start-AIPScannerDiagnostics](/powershell/module/azureinformationprotection/start-aipscannerdiagnostics) cmdlet with the **Verbose** parameter prints the last 10 errors from the scanner log.

 To print more or fewer errors, use the new **VerboseErrorCount parameter** to define the number of errors you want to print.

-For more information, see [Using PowerShell with the Azure Information Protection unified client](clientv2-admin-guide-powershell.md) and [Troubleshooting your unified labeling on-premises scanner deployment](../deploy-aip-scanner-tsg.md).
+For more information, see [Troubleshooting using the scanner diagnostic tool](../deploy-aip-scanner-tsg.md#troubleshooting-using-the-scanner-diagnostic-tool).

 ### Improved scanner details output